suniv2017/nodejsdb/SyncAPI.md

 ```

-The above schema implemented in SQL (MySQL variant):
+Functional equivalent of the above schema, implemented in SQL (the MySQL variant):

 ```sql
 create table users (